-- Find the virtual machine in the vSphere Web Client inventory.
+- Browse to the virtual machine in the vSphere Client.

 - Right-click the virtual machine and click Edit Settings.

-- Click the Virtual Hardware tab and expand Hard disk.
+- Click the Virtual Hardware tab and select a virtual hard disk from the list.
+Expand Hard disk.

-- Select a virtual hard disk from the list.
+- Select a VM storage policy from the drop-down menu.

 - Under Shares, click the drop-down menu and select the relative amount of shares to allocate to the virtual machine (Low, Normal, or High).

 You can select Custom to enter a user-defined shares value.